 Soviet Theory of Montage

 Montage is the principal contribution of Soviet film theorists to global cinema, and brought formalism to filmmaking.
 Eisenstein argued that montage, especially intellectual montage, is an alternative system to continuity editing.
-He argued that, “Montage is conflict” (dialectical), where new ideas, emerge from the collision of the montage sequence (synthesis), and where the new emerging ideas are not innate in any of the images of the edited sequence.
+He argued that, “Montage is conflict” (dialectical), where new ideas, emerge from the collision of the montage sequence (synthesis), and where the new emerging ideas are not innate in any of the single images of the edited sequence.
 His new concept illustrates Marxist dialectics.
-Films were produced to create symbolic meaning and focused on the masses rather than individuals for the most part.
+Films were produced to create symbolic meaning and focused on the masses and not individuals for the most part.

 Stereopsis refers to our “perception of depth and 3-dimensional structure obtained on the basis of visual information deriving from two eyes by individuals with normally-developed binocular vision” (“Stereopsis,” 2017).